 - Burn Notice: Michael has to deal with one at the beginning of season 3.
 He explains in the voice-over that it works by being given a target area, and it then kills anything in that area.
 So he leaves the area.
 Which was difficult, since it was already shooting at him.

 - Warhammer 40,000 has multiple versions of attack drones.
 The most prolific users are the Tau, who field entire squadrons of drones or attach them to to infantry or battlesuit units.
 Variants include combat drones armed with pulse carbines and grenade launchers designed to suppress infantry, drones with missile pod to assist the BFG wielding Broadside Battlesuit Teams, shield drones to absorb incoming fire, sniper models and the new shielded missile drones specifically designed to protect and assist the equally new XV104 Riptide Battlesuit.
-They all kinda resemble large, heavily-armed frisbees (some fans even refer to them as "Frisbees of Death").
+They all kinda resemble large, heavily-armed frisbees (some fans even refer to them as "Frisbees of Death" or occasionally "Bin-Lids").

 - The Imperium of Man is leery of AIs, but will make use of drones slaved to a psyker's will or imbued with a limited "machine spirit."
 These come in the form of servo-skulls, the remains of devoted servants outfitted with logic engines, anti-gravity drives, and sensors or weapons packages.
 To reiterate, these are flying human skulls that act as assassins, scouts, or simple familiars.

 - The Adeptus Mechanicus, on the other hand, make further use of Human Resources for their drones.
 Servitors are condemned criminalsnote who are given lobotomies and extensive cybernetic implants.
 Among their roles as technicians or unskilled labor, some servitors are rigged with heavy weapons and accompany Tech-priests on the battlefield, or support their security forces.